KBSLimited/To-Do-List/README.md

 # To-Do-List
- Mini Project
+- Mini-Project

 ## To-Do List Application
-This simple To-Do List application allows you to manage your tasks efficiently.
+- This simple To-Do List application allows you to manage your tasks efficiently.
 You can add, view, organize, mark as complete, and    delete tasks easily through a user-friendly menu interface.

 ## Features
 - Add a task: Enter the title, priority, and due date of the task to add it to the list.